toxyy/stickyad/README.md

 ## Features

-Adds a sticky ad on the bottom right (desktop) or bottom (mobile) of topic pages that an ebay/amazon/alibaba link is detected.
+Adds a sticky ad on the bottom right (desktop) or bottom (mobile) of topic pages that a certain link is detected.
 Pairs well with scripts that automatically detect and morph URLs from these sites so you can boost your ad revenue.

+Supports:
+* ebay
+* amazon
+* alibaba
+* aliexpress

 ## Screenshot